tara-fenton/beer-tapper-js/project-worksheet.md

 Create four rows and four taps
 The bartender will be able to:

--move through the rows
+* move through the rows
--loop around from the bottom to the top and from the top to the bottom -move to the left to catch a beer glass
+* loop around from the bottom to the top and from the top to the bottom
+* move to the left to catch a beer glass
--jump back to tap by pouring (space bar)
+* jump back to tap by pouring (space bar)
--stop pouring by moving to another row
+* stop pouring by moving to another row
   Several customers & beers:
--one per row will appear for level 1, two per row for level 2
+* one per row will appear for level 1, two per row for level 2

 PHASE THREE
 Ways to lose a guy: